OUR Quality Assurance

 Its where the magic begins, the excitement of the first inspection starts and where the bales take their first shape, right out there in the field.

-Out in the field we get we can observe what the soil type is, how far back from the field the weeds are controlled, what the elevation and likely curing conditions would be like, etc.
+Out in the field we can observe the soil type, how the weeds are controlled, the elevation and likely curing conditions, etc.

 Sampling

 Getting our eyes and hands on each stack is a must.
 We go to the stack and many times see the hay before its baled or as it is growing.
 Once the hay is up we are anxious to inspect the final quality by a multi-point assessment.
-The hay buyer takes a core sample then cut sample and then we send the sample off to be NFTA tested.
-Each hay buyer at Sage Hill has been properly trained in the taking of an NFTA certified core sample and in the general practices of the proper hay sample handling.
+The hay buyer takes a core sample, cut sample and then we send the sample off to be NFTA tested.
+Each hay buyer at Sage Hill has been properly trained in the taking of an NFTA certified core sample and in the general practices for hay sample handling.

 Once the pre and post bale evaluations and core sampling process has been completed we then determine its proper quality classification.
 The protein levels, RFV and other important characteristics all play into whether the hay is a high, middle or low grade lot.